New Moon on

 Moon before ascending node

-12 days after descending node on 1 June 2075 at 11:59 in ♑ Capricorn.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 15 June 2075 at 11:01 in ♋ Cancer.
+12 days after descending node on 1 June 2075 at 11:59 in ♑ Capricorn the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 15 June 2075 at 11:01 in ♋ Cancer.

 Moon before northern standstill

-12 days since the previous standstill on 1 June 2075 at 07:35 in ♑ Capricorn when the Moon has reached South declination of ∠-22.636°, the lunar orbit is extending northward over the next day to face maximum declination of ∠22.672° at the point of next northern standstill on 15 June 2075 at 06:29 in ♋ Cancer.
+12 days since the last southern standstill on 1 June 2075 at 07:35 in ♑ Capricorn when the Moon has reached South declination of ∠-22.636° the lunar orbit is extending northward over the next day to face maximum declination of ∠22.672° at the point of next northern standstill on 15 June 2075 at 06:29 in ♋ Cancer.

 Sun-Moon-Earth syzygy